lukey78/otm-docker/README.md

 Once you've started some scripts, press `CTRL+a d` to detach from the screen session.
 Then logout of your container with `exit`.
 If you come back later and login to your container again, you access the session with `screen -r`.

+Make some adjustments to the scripts depending on your available memory:

+* /scripts/import_osm_data.sh: Change `MEMORY=12000` to the MBs of memory you have available inside the Docker session

 Execute the following scripts in the given order: